Coincident/XCOMClassicRemastered/README.md

 **Blaster Launcher** - Can be researched, but not used my X-Com.
 Only aliens have the psi powers to launch guided missiles.
 **X-COM Launcher** - No snap-shot: combine it with a pistol.
 The X-COM equivalent to the Blaster Launcher, that works like an **advanced rocket launcher**, and fires in a straight line.
 It features small (tactical), large, and incendiary bombs, just like the Rocket Launcher, but deals much more damage over a larger radius.
 Cannot destroy UFO hulls.
 **High Explosive** - Damage and weight increased.
 Deadly, but takes a strong soldier to throw.
 **Fusion Charge** - Elerium version of the High Explosive.
 Even more deadly, and heavy.
 The only piece of equipment that **can destroy UFO hulls**.
+**Psi-Amp** - Nerfed. **More time-units are required** to use any form of psi attack, so a soldier can only perform **1 attack per turn**.
+Also, all attacks are much **less likely to succeed**, especially psi-control.
+Against psi-strong aliens, it is safer to attempt panic attacks and try to get a successful one, than to fail all psi-control attacks.
+Alien psionic attacks were not changed, and will still be a dangerous form of attack on your soldiers.

 **Summary**:
 **Heavy Plasma** is no longer overpowered.
 It is the best long-range sniping weapon, but has **no auto-shot**; so it is out-classed by the Plasma Rifle in short-range.
 It is also **heavy and slow**, and is out-classed by the Plasma Pistol for reaction fire.
 You can no longer equip a rookie with Power Armor and Plasma Cannon (X-COM armors now have a weight penalty too).
 Also, all **plasma weapons have low ammo**, so reloading in the middle of a fight is common.